uditbaliyan/PYTHON/BEGGINER/05 Mathematical operations.md

    print(result)  # Output: 4
    ```

 These are the basic mathematical operations you can perform in Python.
 They are fundamental for performing calculations in your programs.
-Let me know if you have any further questions!